Growing up, I noticed and observed lots of things and one of them was that there were two kinds of guys when it came to eating carbs.

 Also, super long workouts with lots of volume, sets, and reps… depletes glycogen and glucose from your muscles and liver, and increases the stress hormone cortisol, which then decreases testosterone, which we do NOT want.

 And I’ll talk about this specific topic in a future article because it’s very important.

 The sad truth is that most supplements suck.
 They don’t work because they are using the wrong ingredients, the wrong form at the wrong dosage.

-However, there are a few correctly formulated supplements that really work and will dramatically improve your blood sugar and insulin sensitivity.
+However, there are a few correctly formulated supplements that really work and will help support healthy blood sugar and insulin sensitivity.